swiftlang/swift-evolution/proposals/0302-concurrent-value-and-concurrent-closures.md

 We need the compiler to know whether there is a possible concurrency domain hop or not — if so, an await is required.
 Fortunately, this works out through straight-forward composition of the basic type system rules above: It is perfectly safe to use actor `self` in a non-`@Sendable` closure in an actor method, but using it in a `@Sendable` closure is treated as being from a different concurrency domain, and thus requires an `await`.

+### Marker protocols as custom attributes

+The marker protocol `Sendable` and the function attribute `@Sendable` are intentionally given the same name.
+There is a potential future direction here where `@Sendable` could move from a special attribute recognized by the compiler (as in this proposal), to having marker protocols like `Sendable` be custom attributes like [property wrappers](https://github.com/apple/swift-evolution/blob/main/proposals/0258-property-wrappers.md) and [result builders](https://github.com/apple/swift-evolution/blob/main/proposals/0289-result-builders.md).
+Such a change would have very little effect on existing code that uses `@Sendable` so long as users don't declare their own `Sendable` type that shadows the one from the standard library.
+However, it would make `@Sendable` less special and allow other marker protocols to be used similarly.

 ## Source Compatibility

 This is almost completely source compatible with existing code bases.
 The introduction of the `Sendable` marker protocol  and `@Sendable` functions are additive features that have no impact when not used and therefore do not affect existing code.